readium/architecture/other/lcp/README.md

 ### 3/ Validate the license integrity

-### 4/ Check the license status
+### 4/ Fetch the license's status document

 ### 5/ Get an updated license if needed

+### 6/ Check the license status

+### 7/ Register the device / license

-### 6/ Fetch the encrypted publication
+### 8/ Fetch the encrypted publication

 In the LCP use case, the app will use the "publication" link.
 It will store the encrypted publication and insert the license as META-INF/license.lcpl.
 In case of error, the user is notified and the app stops there.

-### 7/ Register the device / license

-### 8/ Open the publication
+### 9/ Open the publication

 ## Open a protected publication stored in the app catalog